swcarpentry-ja/carpentries-coc/readme.md

 `$ make html`

-Open the file `/_build/html/toc.html` to preview the site locally.
+Open the file `/_build/html/index.html` to preview the site locally.

 After making changes, run `make html` again to view your changes.
 You may need to delete the contents of the `/_build/`  directory before running `make html` to force the changes to refresh.

-If new files or folders are added to the project, `toc.rst` will need to be updated.
+If new files or folders are added to the project, `index.rst` will need to be updated.

 #### Additional information
 This site is built live from the master branch of [this repo](https://github.com/carpentries/usersguides/).
-If you are making experimental changes please be sure to do so in another branch.
+If you are making experimental changes to live content please be sure to do so in another branch.
+Draft content can be added to the [drafts folder](https://github.com/carpentries/usersguides/tree/master/drafts) in the master branch without breaking anything.